-The board and the managers are committed to treating customers and all stakeholders fairly, as well as keep under review the quality of service that Standard UK provides.
+• The board and the managers are committed to treating customers and all stakeholders fairly, as well as keeping under review the quality of service that Standard UK provides.
 Details of the complaints process are published on Standard UK's website.

-The directors therefore consider that the requirements of Section 172(1) are appropriately addressed within the Association's policies and procedures.
+The directors therefore consider that the requirements of Section 172(1) are appropriately addressed within the Club's policies and procedures.

-By order of the board, J Grose Director 23 May 2022 Registered no: 17864
+By order of the board, J Grose Director 24 May 2023 Registered no: 17864